BIDS-Xu-Lab/cde-mapper-dashboard/README.md

-# cde-mapper-dashboard
+# CDEMapper Dashboard Prototype

-CDEMapper Dashboard Prototype
+This repository is mainly for demonstration of the CDEMapper dashboard.